Windows 11: Installing Python 3.x

 ❗ Installing Python 3.x is straightforward but involves clicking a checkbox during the installation process that ensures the Python environment variables are added to the PATH variable.
 Clicking the checkbox is a critically important step; failure to configure the install process properly will require manually adding the environment variables (not fun) or deleting the Python install and starting over.

 Hover over “Downloads” on the blue menu bar.
-Your macOS operating system version should have been detected on the page load and the link to the Python 3.13.1 release package displayed as a grey button.
-Click the grey button to download the install package.
+Your Windows operating system version should have been detected on the page load.
+Click the grey Python 3.14.2 button to download the install package.

 Download Python from the Python Software Foundation